 In any piece of music, the onset of every note (the moment when sound begins) is a required part of rhythm.
 For music that uses a lot of sustain pedal, releases are less important.
 So how much pedal do we use with Mozart?

-The types of pianoforte Mozart played on included “pedals” in the form of knee levers or knobs (like on an organ), but the entire apparatus of the pianoforte lacked the ability to sustain as much as a modern grand piano.
+The types of fortepiano Mozart played on included “pedals” in the form of knee levers or knobs (like on an organ), but the entire apparatus of the fortepiano lacked the ability to sustain as much as a modern grand piano.

 Traditionally, however, we don’t use as much sustain as if we were playing Chopin, so it’s up to you and your teacher to decide what’s best for you.